 Study Finds Risky Practices and Loose Underwriting Result in More Borrowers, More Debt

-WASHINGTON, D.C. – Today the Consumer Financial Protection Bureau and the U.S. Department of Education released a report that describes the risky practices and debt that stemmed from the boom and bust of the private student loan market in the past ten years.
+WASHINGTON, D.C. – Today the Consumer Financial Protection Bureau and the U.S. Department of Education that describes the risky practices and debt that stemmed from the boom and bust of the private student loan market in the past ten years.
 According to the CFPB’s estimates, outstanding student loan debt in the United States topped $1 trillion in 2011 — $864 billion of federal student debt and approximately $150 billion of private student loan debt.

 “Our findings reveal that students were yet another group of consumers that were hurt by the boom and bust of the financial crisis,” said CFPB Director Richard Cordray.
 “Too many student loan borrowers are struggling to pay off private student loans that they did not understand and cannot afford.
 Moving forward, we must do our best to leave the next generation in a better place than we are today, rather than buried under a mountain of debt.”

 “Subprime-style lending went to college and now students are paying the price,” said U.S. Education Secretary Arne Duncan.
 “We still have some work to do to ensure that students who take out private student loans have the same kinds of protections offered by federal loans.
 In the meantime, if you have to take out a loan to pay for college, federal student aid should be your first option.”